-Please note that we have changed course numbers and made a number of 6-credit courses into two, two-part 3-credit courses-as you can see from the table on pages 6-9.
+Please note that as of Fall 2012, we have changed course numbers and made a number of 6-credit courses into two-part 3-credit courses

 Important Information

 - 1. For general enquiries in Communication and to book an advising session, please send an email to: lapscomn@yorku.ca or phone 416-736-5057.
 Include your student number and contact information in all correspondence.
 Bring a printout of your student record (of courses and grades) to the advising appointment.
 As well, please download a course check-list from our web site and fill it in before you come in for your appointment. - 2.
 We don't offer a BA degree (90 credit degree), and as a result you must maintain a 5 point GPA (or be close to that average in years 1, 2, and 3-as defined by the number of credits you have earned-see below) or else you will be de-enrolled from our BA Honours degrees.